ironbar/prompt_recovery/docs/modeling/Iteration_10_fine-tune_on_high_quality_data.md

   - [ ] https://github.com/mobiusml/hqq/issues/2
   - [ ] https://github.com/vllm-project/vllm/issues/2243
   - [ ] I could try this on the forum fork
-- [ ] What if I make multiple predictions with the same model and concatenate them?
-Or with different adapters?
+- [x] What if I make multiple predictions with the same model and concatenate them?
+- [ ] Or with different adapters?
 - <https://www.kaggle.com/models/ironbar/mixtral-prompt-recovery>
+- [ ] Create new data with Newtonbaba?
+- [ ] Evaluate new dataset
+- [ ] New data with multiple prompt instructions.